opencv/opencv/modules/ml/doc/decision_trees.rst

 :ref:`Boosting` and
 :ref:`Random Trees` ).

-A decision tree is a binary tree (i.e. tree where each non-leaf node has exactly 2 child nodes).
-It can be used either for classification, when each tree leaf is marked with some class label (multiple leafs may have the same label), or for regression, when each tree leaf is also assigned a constant (so the approximation function is piecewise constant).
+A decision tree is a binary tree (tree where each non-leaf node has exactly two child nodes).
+It can be used either for classification or for regression.
+For classification, each tree leaf is marked with a class label; multiple leafs may have the same label.
+For regression, a constant is also assigned to each tree leaf, so the approximation function is piecewise constant.

 Predicting with Decision Trees
 ------------------------------

-To reach a leaf node, and to obtain a response for the input feature vector, the prediction procedure starts with the root node.
-From each non-leaf node the procedure goes to the left (i.e. selects the left child node as the next observed node), or to the right based on the value of a certain variable, whose index is stored in the observed node.
-The variable can be either ordered or categorical.
-In the first case, the variable value is compared with the certain threshold (which is also stored in the node); if the value is less than the threshold, the procedure goes to the left, otherwise, to the right (for example, if the weight is less than 1 kilogram, the procedure goes to the left, else to the right).
-And in the second case the discrete variable value is tested to see if it belongs to a certain subset of values (also stored in the node) from a limited set of values the variable could take; if yes, the procedure goes to the left, else - to the right (for example, if the color is green or red, go to the left, else to the right).
-That is, in each node, a pair of entities (variable_index, decision_rule (threshold/subset)) is used.
-This pair is called a split (split on the variable variable_index).
-Once a leaf node is reached, the value assigned to this node is used as the output of prediction procedure.
+To reach a leaf node and to obtain a response for the input feature vector, the prediction procedure starts with the root node.
+From each non-leaf node the procedure goes to the left (selects the left child node as the next observed node) or to the right based on the value of a certain variable whose index is stored in the observed node.
+The following variables are possible:

+*
+  **Ordered variables.** The variable value is compared with a threshold that is also stored in the node).
+If the value is less than the threshold, the procedure goes to the left.
+Otherwise, it goes to the right.
+For example, if the weight is less than 1 kilogram, the procedure goes to the left, else to the right.
+*
+  **Categorical variables.**  A discrete variable value is tested to see whether it belongs to a certain subset of values (also stored in the node) from a limited set of values the variable could take.
+If it does, the procedure goes to the left.
+Otherwise, it goes to the right.
+For example, if the color is green or red, go to the left, else to the right.

+So, in each node, a pair of entities (``variable_index`` , ``decision_rule (threshold/subset)`` ) is used.
+This pair is called a *split* (split on the variable ``variable_index`` ).
+Once a leaf node is reached, the value assigned to this node is used as the output of the prediction procedure.

-Sometimes, certain features of the input vector are missed (for example, in the darkness it is difficult to determine the object color), and the prediction procedure may get stuck in the certain node (in the mentioned example if the node is split by color).
-To avoid such situations, decision trees use so-called surrogate splits.
-That is, in addition to the best "primary" split, every tree node may also be split on one or more other variables with nearly the same results.
+Sometimes, certain features of the input vector are missed (for example, in the darkness it is difficult to determine the object color), and the prediction procedure may get stuck in the certain node (in the mentioned example, if the node is split by color).
+To avoid such situations, decision trees use so-called *surrogate splits*.
+That is, in addition to the best "primary" split, every tree node may also be split to one or more other variables with nearly the same results.

 Training Decision Trees
 -----------------------

 The tree is built recursively, starting from the root node.
-All of the training data (feature vectors and the responses) is used to split the root node.
-In each node the optimum decision rule (i.e. the best "primary" split) is found based on some criteria (in ML ``gini`` "purity" criteria is used for classification, and sum of squared errors is used for regression).
-Then, if necessary, the surrogate splits are found that resemble the results of the primary split on the training data; all of the data is divided using the primary and the surrogate splits (just like it is done in the prediction procedure) between the left and the right child node.
-Then the procedure recursively splits both left and right nodes.
-At each node the recursive procedure may stop (i.e. stop splitting the node further) in one of the following cases:
+All training data (feature vectors and responses) is used to split the root node.
+In each node the optimum decision rule (the best "primary" split) is found based on some criteria.
+In ML, ``gini`` "purity" criteria are used for classification, and sum of squared errors is used for regression.
+Then, if necessary, the surrogate splits are found.
+They resemble the results of the primary split on the training data.
+All the data is divided using the primary and the surrogate splits (like it is done in the prediction procedure) between the left and the right child node.
+Then, the procedure recursively splits both left and right nodes.
+At each node the recursive procedure may stop (that is, stop splitting the node further) in one of the following cases:

-* depth of the tree branch being constructed has reached the specified maximum value.
+* Depth of the constructed tree branch has reached the specified maximum value.

-* number of training samples in the node is less than the specified threshold, when it is not statistically representative to split the node further.
+* Number of training samples in the node is less than the specified threshold when it is not statistically representative to split the node further.

-* all the samples in the node belong to the same class (or, in the case of regression, the variation is too small).
+* All the samples in the node belong to the same class or, in case of regression, the variation is too small.

-* the best split found does not give any noticeable improvement compared to a random choice.
+* The best found split does not give any noticeable improvement compared to a random choice.

 When the tree is built, it may be pruned using a cross-validation procedure, if necessary.
 That is, some branches of the tree that may lead to the model overfitting are cut off.
-Normally this procedure is only applied to standalone decision trees, while tree ensembles usually build small enough trees and use their own protection schemes against overfitting.
+Normally, this procedure is only applied to standalone decision trees.
+Tree ensembles usually build trees that are small enough and use their own protection schemes against overfitting.

-Variable importance
+Variable Importance
 -------------------

-Besides the obvious use of decision trees - prediction, the tree can be also used for various data analysis.
-One of the key properties of the constructed decision tree algorithms is that it is possible to compute importance (relative decisive power) of each variable.
-For example, in a spam filter that uses a set of words occurred in the message as a feature vector, the variable importance rating can be used to determine the most "spam-indicating" words and thus help to keep the dictionary size reasonable.
+Besides the prediction that is an obvious use of decision trees, the tree can be also used for various data analyses.
+One of the key properties of the constructed decision tree algorithms is an ability to compute the importance (relative decisive power) of each variable.
+For example, in a spam filter that uses a set of words occurred in the message as a feature vector, the variable importance rating can be used to determine the most "spam-indicating" words and thus help keep the dictionary size reasonable.

 Importance of each variable is computed over all the splits on this variable in the tree, primary and surrogate ones.
 Thus, to compute variable importance correctly, the surrogate splits must be enabled in the training parameters, even if there is no missing data.

-**[Breiman84] Breiman, L., Friedman, J. Olshen, R. and Stone, C. (1984), "Classification and Regression Trees", Wadsworth.**
+[Breiman84] Breiman, L., Friedman, J. Olshen, R. and Stone, C. (1984), *Classification and Regression Trees*, Wadsworth.

 .. index:: CvDTreeSplit